ChingChien/Test/README.md

 Python is the a scripting language used at.
 This style guide is a list of dos and don'ts for Python programs.
 In particular, it is based on PEP8 and the practice guide of Google Python style guide.

-In overall, *readability* and *consistency* are the keys for good coding style.
+In overall, *readability* and *consistency* are the keys for Python developers, in coding style.
 To help you format code correctly with Eclipse IDE, we've created a settings file `eclipse`.
 So that , you can import and let Eclipse apply the appropriate Additionally, it's highly recommended using pylint for style and syntax validation.